 Infertility or subfertility is defined as an inability to conceive or carry a baby to term after one year of regular intercourse without birth control.
 Common causes of infertility include hormone imbalances, ovulatory disorders, endometriosis, and problems with sperm count or motility.
-Frustrated couples struggling to conceive often consider assisted reproductive technologies such as IVF (in-vitro fertilization) or IUI (intra-uterine insemination) – but before immediately jumping to such expensive and time-consuming treatments, why not try the natural route first?
+Often couples struggling to conceive will consider assisted reproductive technologies, such as IVF (in-vitro fertilization) or IUI (intra-uterine insemination.)

-While couples generally believe that medical problems are the cause of their infertility, lifestyle and environmental factors are often overlooked.
-Nutritional deficiencies, body weight, emotional distress, cigarettes and alcohol as well as environmental pollutants all have impact a woman’s ability to conceive and carry a baby to full-term.
-Harvard researchers have found a clear link between diet and lifestyle habits and fertility (Chavarro, 2007).
-There is also growing evidence linking toxic chemicals to a variety of different illnesses and conditions including infertility (Toft, 2004).
-Chemicals in the air, household cleaners, laundry detergents and pesticides can potentially be harmful to your body – and increased exposure can affect your chances of conceiving.
+Before jumping to such expensive and time-consuming treatments there are other factors to consider.
+Many couples often believe that there is an underlying medical problem causing their infertility and overlook lifestyle and environment, such as nutritional deficiencies, body weight, emotional distress, cigarettes and alcohol as well as environmental pollutants – these can all impact on a woman’s ability to conceive and carry a baby to full-term.
+Harvard researchers found a clear link between diet and lifestyle habits and fertility (Chavarro, 2007).
+There is also growing evidence linking toxic chemicals to a variety of different illnesses and health conditions including infertility (Toft, 2004).
+Chemicals in the air, household cleaners, laundry detergents and pesticides can all be potentially harmful to your body – and increased exposure can affect your chances of conceiving.

 One study conducted at the University of Surrey, followed the progress of 367 couples on a health improvement programme.
-The programme included appropriate supplements, removing heavy metals, improving diet (increasing organic food into the diet), curing infections and correcting lifestyle issues.
-By the end of the study, 89% of the couples had given birth.
-Within the group, 37% had a history of infertility and of these 81% had a healthy child.
-In addition, 38% of the couples in the group had experienced miscarriage in the past and of these 83% gave birth with no miscarriages (Ward 1995).
+The programme included appropriate supplements, removing heavy metals, improving diet (increasing organic food into their diet), curing infections, and correcting other lifestyle issues.
+By the end of the study 89% of the couples had given birth, within the group 37% had a history of infertility and of these 81% had a healthy child.
+In addition, 38% of the couples in the group had experienced miscarriage in the past and of these, 83% gave birth with no miscarriages (Ward 1995).

 The following tests and treatments can help improve your chances of becoming pregnant:

-- Tests and screening for hormone profiles, heavy metal status, nutrient status
+- Tests and screening for hormone profiles, heavy metal status, and nutrient status

 - Nutritional counselling to ensure adequate nutrients to support conception and pregnancy